 To understand vata dosha is to know it’s personality.
 The specific traits that describe its character, how it feels and functions.
-Whether it’s in relation to an emotion, action, thought, smell, texture, sound, taste, or sight.
+Whether it’s in relation to emotion, action, thought, smell, texture, sound, taste, or sight.
 Understanding vata dosha’s specific characteristics will begin to reveal how vata dosha manifests within you or the environment.
-Deepening your awareness through ten keywords called the gunas, or qualities.
+Deepening your awareness through ten keywords called the gunas or qualities.
 These words will also support you in pinpointing to specific vata traits that need extra attention.
-To maintain or return to a healthy balance.
+To maintain or return to a healthy balance by leveraging their opposing force.
 Complimentary with today’s commonly used health terms, the gunas, or qualities, cultivate inner wisdom, serving as an informative guide when making daily life choices.

 Developed by the Rishis, the Sages, over 5,000 years ago, Ayurveda was created to make healthier living accessible.
 The gunas are just one component within this vast world of preventative based healthcare.
 They may sound simple, but considering Ayurveda’s lifespan, time informs us they are effective.
 There is no limit to their application.
 The gunas applied to the season, times of day, the bodily tissues, and everything we take in via our five senses.
 Including our thoughts and emotions.
 Since the qualities form the doshas (vata, pitta, and kapha), the gunas, like the doshas, exist in all life.
 At the same time, similarly to how the quantity of each dosha differs each season or individually, the quantity of each guna will also differ.
 The varying quantities will then play a role in how vata dosha manifests.